-A rain garden is a sunken garden bed that captures stormwater runoff from hard surfaces like rooftops, sidewalks and driveways, and allows it to soak back into the ground naturally.
-They are planted with hardy, native perennials that filter pollutants commonly found in stormwater runoff.
-This helps reduce the overall amount of runoff and pollution that gets into our streams, and maintains the natural hydrology so streams don’t go dry during the hot summer months.
+Rain gardens are sunken garden beds that absorb stormwater runoff from hard surfaces like rooftops, sidewalks, and/or driveways.
+They are planted with hardy native perennial plants that take up pollutants and provide low-maintenance beauty and wildlife habitat.
+Rain gardens reduce the amount of runoff and pollution that enter our streams, and maintain the natural hydrology (the movement and distribution of water in the area, as it would be under natural conditions) so our landscapes stay resilient to drought and streams don’t go dry during the hot summer months.

 Why build a rain garden?